Why We Choose the Relationships We Do

 3. You learn to stifle certain parts of who you are as a result.

-Because mom, dad, or your primary caregiver scolds you and removes their love as a result of you expressing your authenticity (e.g., by showing your emotions), you stop expressing your authenticity and start to disconnect from who you truly are.
+Because mom, dad, or your primary caregiver scolds you and removes their love as a result of you expressing your authenticity (e.g., by showing your emotions), over time you might begin suppressing, hiding, disconnecting from, or feeling unsafe expressing certain emotions, needs, reactions, or parts of yourself.

 4. You lose connection to yourself.